ItsSaravananRajendran/Unusual/README.md

 ***

-This uses conky monitoring system to display cpu and system related other information This is an developement build
+This uses conky monitoring system to display cpu and system related other information This is an developement build for 4 core systems.

 ![Screenshot of the conky](http://i.imgur.com/7ZGwRhZ.png)